-With all those great features, I wasn’t surprised to find out that this is the top rated golf rangefinder on Amazon.com.
+With all those great features, I wasn’t surprised to find out that this is the top-rated golf rangefinder on Amazon.com.
 There’s really nothing to loathe about this rangefinder.
 I suggest you check out this one.

 It has 6x magnification, and accurate up to 500 yards.
-Although the original Coolshot has a longer maximum distance, I still say that this one has good range.
+Although the original Coolshot has a longer maximum distance, I still say that this one has a good range.

 I also found this rangefinder to very easy to use.
 You just point it at your target, press the rear button, and you’ll get the target in the crosshairs.
 The rear button is also the same button you press to turn on the device.

 When it detects inactivity, the device automatically shuts down to save battery power.
 Speaking of battery power, there’s a battery life indicator that you can check out to determine when you need to replace the battery.

 Picking up flags or other objects that are up to 200 yards away is relatively easy with the Coolshot 20.
 But it would take some time for it to recognize a flag more than 200 yards away especially when it is windy.